jannefiluren/Vann.jl/docs/src/index.md

 ## Installation

-The package and so can be installed using:
+Install the package using:

 ```julia
 Pkg.clone("https://github.com/jmgnve/Vann.jl.git")
 ```

-# Example
+## Example

-This short example runs the model in lumped mode.
+This short example describes how to run one the of the models.

 ```@example